Las Vegas Dream Team Criminal LawyersDe Castroverde Las Vegas Criminal Defense Attorneys

 Cross-Examination

-Cross-examination of witnesses happens next, and your lawyer can question the validity of their claims.
+Cross-examining witnesses happens next, and your lawyer can question the validity of their claims.
 If they feel the prosecution has not produced enough evidence to convince a jury of guilt, they can move to have the trial dismissed.
-If that is not granted, the defense will have the opportunity to show inaccuracies in the prosecution’s case.
+The defense can show inaccuracies in the prosecution’s case if not granted.

 Closing Arguments, Verdict, and Sentencing